CoryFleenor23/Linux-R-Us/README.md

 7 - Install Apache on the instance, making a bash script to do this.
 Save your Bash Script
-  - will need permissions changed too on the file remeber
+  - will need permissions changed too on the file remeber sudo systemctl enable httpd.service -this will always have your HTTP there.

 8 - Verify Apache is running using the command line.
 What is Apache?